Podcast Promotion

 8. Cross-promote relevant podcasts

 Other podcasters probably have audiences similar to yours.
-Reach out to those creators and ask to set up a cross-promotion.
-It’s simple: You mention them and they mention you.
-Start by reaching out to shows with audiences of the same size as yours.
-They are most likely to respond.
+Reach out to those creators and ask to set up a cross – promotion.
+It’s simple: You mention them and they mention you, on your show, social media profiles, and email list.

 9. Be a guest and invite a guest